Tax Benefits of the Supplementary Retirement Scheme

 Co-founder and CEO

-The tax benefits that SRS offers include:
+The tax benefits that SRS offers most simply put are:

 - Withdrawals at retirement (or when conditions are met) are given a 50% tax concession.

 Singaporean and PR SRS account holders can contribute up to $15,300 SGD per annum towards their SRS accounts, and can deduct this amount from their taxable income.
 To maximise the tax savings available through SRS, it's important to contribute the maximum $15,300 SGD every year.

 These contributions to SRS can decrease your tax bill by $1,700 to $3,300 each year, depending on your tax bracket.
 For example, if your income tax bracket is 15% to 22%, your $15,300 SGD contribution immediately saves you $2,300 to $3,300 SGD per annum.
 That adds up to substantial tax savings over time.

 Tax Benefits for Singaporeans and PRs (assuming full SRS contribution)

 (Assumes $15,300 SGD annual contribution for the full 10, 20 and 30 years length.)